How to Avoid Overpacking Your Diaper Bag - Baby Chick

 Share

-How to Pack a Diaper Bag for a Baby
+How to Pack a Diaper Bag Without Overpacking

-We’ve curated a list of tips to not over-pack your diaper bag because nothing is worse than trying to lug a newborn or toddler in addition to 60 pounds of items.
+We’ve curated a list of tips to avoid overpacking your diaper bag, because nothing is worse than trying to lug a newborn or toddler along with 60 pounds of items.
 There’s no need to feel like a pack mule, mama.

-One important thing that determines what you pack in your baby’s diaper bag depends on how you feed your baby.
-If you are formula feeding, you should feed newborns and young babies whenever they seem hungry.1 most healthy formula-fed newborns feed about every two to three hours during the first few days.
-As they grow, they often eat about every three to four hours.1
+One important factor in what you pack in your baby’s diaper bag depends on how you feed your baby.
+If you are formula-feeding, feed newborns and young babies whenever they seem hungry.1 Most healthy formula-fed newborns feed about every two to three hours during the first few days.
+As they grow, they often eat every 3 to 4 hours.1

-On average, a newborn drinks about one-and-a-half to three ounces each feeding.
+On average, a newborn drinks about 1.5 to 3 ounces per feeding.
 At two months, that increases to four to five ounces; at four months, from four to six ounces; and at six months, up to six to eight ounces.
-Based on that information, you can calculate how much formula, water, and bottles you’ll need to get through your trip.
-Pack your formula and the necessary tools you’ll need to feed in a container that fits into your diaper bag.
+Based on that information, you can calculate how much formula, water, and bottles you’ll need for your trip.
+Pack your formula and feeding tools in a container that fits easily into your diaper bag.

 PopYum bottles

-We highly recommend using the PopYum bottles.
-They will save space in your diaper bag and make preparing formula bottles easy while on the go.
+I recommend using the PopYum bottles.
+They will save space in your diaper bag and make it easy to prepare formula bottles while on the go.

-If you’re breastfeeding, you’ll need three changes of clothes, depending on how long you’ll be gone, a nursing cover if you want one (it can also be used as your burp cloth), wet wipes, and diapers.
-You’ll need to change your baby’s diaper every two to three hours.2 This is to prevent diaper rash and build-up from dangerous bacteria like E-coli from poop.
+If you’re breastfeeding, You may need up to three changes of clothes, depending on how long you will be gone: a nursing cover (if you want one, it can also double as a burp cloth), wet wipes, and diapers.
+You’ll need to change your baby’s diaper every two to three hours.2 This is to prevent diaper rash and build-up from dangerous bacteria like E. coli from poop.
 So, plan the number of diapers you’ll need based on how long you’ll be away from home.

 baby wipes, diapers, and nursing cover

-However, babies pee about 20 times a day during the first few months.2 It would be costly and exhausting if you tried changing your baby’s diaper every time.
-You want to change hers every two to three hours but don’t need to wake them from changing a wet diaper.
+However, babies pee about 20 times a day during the first few months.2 It would be costly and exhausting to change your baby every time they pee.
+You want to change them every two to three hours, but don’t need to wake them to change a wet diaper.

 Using Cloth Diapers?
 Bring a Wet Bag